Improve Commercial Fryer Efficiency with These Tricks

 - Always place the first basket of food over the frypot’s temperature probe.
 As it brings the temperature of the fryer oil down, the sensor will turn the elements up, giving a pulse of heat that will help maintain the set temperature.
 Wait a few moments, then add the second basket.

 - Frying foods that are not properly thawed can be risky.
-Build ups of ice on the outside of the product can cause violent fryer oil splatters that can burn people.
+Build-up of ice on the outside of the product can cause violent fryer oil splatters that can burn people.
 However, some foods come with the recommendation that they be cooked frozen.
 When dealing with those, shake the fry basket away from the fryer after you’ve put the food in it to get rid of any ice crystals.
-You’ll definitely want to follow the above advice about introducing one basket of product at a time to avoid significant reductions in oil temperature.

-- Move the basket to a holding station to dump and season the product.
+- Move the basket to a dump station to dump and season the product.
 Never season it over the frypot.

-- Filter your fryer oil at least once a day to remove crumbs, also called suspended particulate debris, that can carbonize in the fryer oil, degrading its quality and flavor.
+- Filter your fryer oil at least once a day to remove crumbs that can carbonize in the fryer oil, degrading its quality and flavor.
 Replace the filter paper and powder after each use.
 This will extend the life of your fryer oil and protects the flavor of your food.

 - Every couple weeks, while the fryer oil is out of your commercial fryer for filtering, use a fryer cleaner or soapy water and a rag to wipe out the frypot.
 Thoroughly rinse the frypot and fill it with clean water, then boil that water by turning on the heating element.
 Turn the heat off, allow the water to cool, drain the frypot, and wipe the tank out with a dry cloth.
 As noted above, follow your fryer manufacturer’s instructions on either allowing to air dry or filling immediately with oil.